 The Tottenham Hotspur captain broke the deadlock at the PGE Narodowy, but Damian Szymanski’s 92nd-minute strike salvaged a draw for the Poles.

-“Away from home sometimes the pressure builds and they put a good cross in and scored a good header, that’s football.
+“Away from home sometimes the pressure builds, and they put a good cross in and scored a good header, that’s football.
 It’s still been a great camp for us – we’re still four points clear with four games to go.

 “There were a couple of rebounds and second balls, and it fell their way.
 We will learn from it and watch it back.
 There have been two tough away games in this camp, we’re still four points clear and we’re still in a great position.”

-With club football set to reclaim the driving seat, Spurs remain the only club in the Premier League to have won all three league games this season and will be eager to follow up against their cross-city rivals on Saturday.
+Spurs are the only club in the Premier League to have won all three games this season and will be eager to follow up against their cross-city rivals on Saturday.